renorris/openfsd/README.md

 1. **Server Identification packet:** Once the TCP connection has been established, the server identifies itself with a "Server Identification" message, as seen in the example above.
 The packet identifier is `$DI` (Server Identification).
 The first field is the "From" field: `SERVER`.
 The second field is the "To" field: `CLIENT` (`CLIENT` is used here as a generic recipient callsign because the client hasn't announced itself yet.)
 The third field is the server version identifier.
 The fourth field is a random hexadecimal string used later for 'VatsimAuth' client verification (see fsd/vatsimauth)

 2. **Login Token request:** Up until 2022, user's passwords were sent in plaintext over FSD (yikes.)
 Now, login tokens are obtained over HTTPS via `auth.vatsim.net/api/fsd-jwt` (implemented in http_server.go.)
 Now, logging into FSD, this token is sent in place where the old password used to be... in plaintext (still yikes.)
+Note that openfsd dynamically supports both options.
+A client can send either an obtained JWT token or their plaintext password.

 3. **Client Identification packet:** The client identifies itself in its first message: